 Have you ever heard about Dogon people and their ancient traditions?

 The cult of the ancestors and a complex cosmogony are symbolized by precious artistic forms: sculptures, doors, windows and stairs in carved wood, musical instruments and ritual dances where all the dancer wear ancient masks.
 In our 5 days trekking, we had the luck to watch the fascinating Dogon dance and be amazed by its traditional masks.

-The Dogon dance is linked to the animist religion and during this ritual called Dama that favors the reunification of the deceased with the ancestors in the world of the afterlife, the dancers wear wooden masks depicting animals, people and mythological figures.
+The Dogon dance is linked to the animist religion and during this ritual called Dama that favours the reunification of the deceased with the ancestors in the world of the afterlife, the dancers wear wooden masks depicting animals, people and mythological figures.

 This interesting representation is accompanied by tribal voices and percussion: at first, the masks form a circle walking and dancing together, then they alternate with each other accompanied by songs and drums.
 We love Africa and admiring the Dogon ancient ritual up close was truly unique, one of the most beautiful experiences we have ever done throughout this stunning continent.

 The local guide told us that one of the most popular masks is the one known as ”Kanaga”.
 These masks are characterized by a wooden superstructure in the form of a double-barred cross with short vertical elements projecting from the tips of each horizontal bar.
-Unfortunately, at the moment is not safe traveling through this beautiful country, but we hope a day it will be possible to visit again the Bandiagara plateau and meet its inhabitants and their mysterious traditions.
+Unfortunately, at the moment is not safe travelling through this beautiful country, but we hope a day it will be possible to visit again the Bandiagara plateau and meet its inhabitants and their mysterious traditions.